janlelis/relaxed.ruby.style/README.md

 ## Version 2.4

 A more liberal style guide for [RuboCop](https://github.com/rubocop-hq/rubocop).
-It comes with a [config file](https://relaxed.ruby.style/rubocop.yml) that deactivates some of RuboCop's features.
+It comes with a [config file](https://relaxed.ruby.style/rubocop.yml) which deactivates some of RuboCop's features.
 It is meant as a less restrictive foundation that you can use directly or base your style discussions on.